MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHideDefaultThemes.md

 ## SYNOPSIS

-> [!NOTE]
+Specifies whether the default themes should be available.

-> This cmdlet was named `Set-HideDefaultThemes` until the December 2017 release of the SPO Management Shell.
+Note that this cmdlet was named `Set-HideDefaultThemes` until the December 2017 release of the SPO Management Shell.
 We recommend that you use the latest version of the PowerShell cmdlets.

-Specifies whether the default themes should be available.

 ## DESCRIPTION